orcasmedialab/lineupSim/README.md

 ├── main.py # Main execution script for single lineup simulations ├── orchestrator.py # Script to run simulations for all lineup permutations ├── requirements.txt # Python dependencies
-├── all_lineup_results.csv # Example output file from orchestrator.py
-└── README.md # This file
+├── .gitignore # List of irrelevant and untracked elements └── README.md # This file
 ```